dffischer/pkgrepotools/makepkg-expanded.md

 ## DESCRIPTION

-This is a wrapper around makepkg-template(1) and makepkg(1) that builds packages and their source tarballs without touching templates in the original PKGBUILD.
+This is a wrapper around makepkg-template(1) and makepkg(1) that can be used to build and distribute packages without touching templates in the original PKGBUILD.

-It does so by expanding the templates in a temporary file besides the original which is then cleaned and used for packaging.
-This leaves the template markers as they are while keeping the source tarball for the AUR free from template relics.
+It does so by expanding the templates in a temporary file besides the original which is then cleaned and used for further processing.
+This leaves the template markers as they are while keeping the AUR free from template relics.

-Changes caused by a _pkgver_ function are propagated back to the original PKGBUILD.

 ## OPTIONS